ourcodingclub/ourcodingclub.github.io/_tutorials/stan-2.md

                      chains = 4, cores = 4)
 ```

 If you find this code still takes a long time, you can change the `chains` argument to only two chains, but note that it's better to run models with more than two chains - then you have more room for comparison.
 If one or more of the four chains is behaving really differently from the rest, then the model might not have converged.
 What is model convergence?
 In brief, if a model hasn't converged, you can't trust the estimates it gives you.
-You can find more details in <a href="{{ site.baseurl }}/tutorials/model-design/index.html" target="_blank"> the model design tutorial here</a>.
+You can find more details in [ the model design tutorial here]({{ site.baseurl }}/tutorials/model-design/index.html).

 <a name="assess"></a>